inducer/modepy/doc/paper/paper.md

 ## Nodes

-A final component in an FEM discretization (or 'Ciarlet triple' [@Brenner2007, Section 3.1]) is a set of 'degrees of freedom' ('DOFs') that uniquely define a certain function in the span of a basis. `modepy` provides easy access to modal DOFs (i.e. basis coefficients) and nodal DOFs (i.e. function or derivative values at a point).
-As equispaced nodal DOFs are not usable in the high-order setting [@Trefethen2020], `modepy` offers access to many types of nodes with better properties for each reference element.
-It can also construct custom nodes sets for a given set of basis functions in 2D via a procedure based on eigenvalues of multiplication operators [@Vioreanu2014].
+A final component in an FEM discretization [@Brenner2007, Section 3.1] is a set of 'degrees of freedom' ('DOFs') that uniquely identify a certain function in the span of a basis. `modepy` supports modal DOFs (i.e. basis coefficients) and nodal DOFs (i.e. function or derivative values at a point).
 On simplices, the "warp-and-blend" nodes [@Warburton2007] are available, and on the hypercube, standard tensor product nodes are constructed from one-dimensional Legendre-Gauss(-Lobatto) nodes. `modepy` can also directly interoperate with the `recursivenodes` library described in [@Isaac2020], which